paulovianna/map-agro/README.md

 ## Core for Geographic Data ##

 Geo Liberty intends to be an extensible core for geographic applications using Django and GeoDjango.
-We're developing it as doing our course conclusion work.
+We're developing it as our course conclusion work.

 ### Designed to fit Brazilian territorial division. ###
 1. Countries